fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/lifeCycle/lifeCycleTask.rst

 The **Life Cycle Task**, when configured as described, will:

 - **Analyze** the Supann resources for the targeted users on a **daily basis**.
-- **Check** if the configured state has expired, either using specific pre-state values or regex pattern matching.
+- **Check** if the configured state has expired, either using specific current resource values or regex pattern matching.
-- **If expired**, update the specified post-resource to the desired configuration.
+- **If expired**, update the specified future resource to the desired configuration.

 .. note::
    This ensures automatic resource management and helps maintain up-to-date configurations.